-To implement the distributed quantum computing on remote SQs trapped in different SRs connected by a superconducting TL, one should overcome the decay of the TL as the more the complicated designation and a longer length for the TL is, the bigger the decay of the microwave photon in it becomes.
-In this paper, we propose a scheme for the construction of the c-phase gate on two remote transmon qutrits trapped in different SRs connected by a superconducting TL for the distributed quantum computing on SQs.
+To implement the distributed quantum computing on remote SQs coupled to different SRs connected by a superconducting TL, one should overcome the decay of the TL as the more the complicated designation and a longer length for the TL is, the bigger the decay of the photon in it becomes.
+In this paper, we propose a scheme for the construction of the c-phase gate on two remote transmon qutrits coupled to different SRs connected by a superconducting TL for the distributed quantum computing on SQs.
 Our scheme works in the all-resonance regime by letting the frequencies of the qutrits and the resonators equal to each other.
-The scheme can be achieved with just one step assisted by the dark microwave photons in the TL, without requiring classical pulses and ancillary qubits, which relaxes the difficulty of its implementation in experiment largely.
-Using the dark microwave photons in TL to reduce the requirement of the quality factor of the TL allows the complex designation of a long-length TL to link lots of remote circuit QEDs.
+The scheme can be achieved with just one step assisted by the dark photons in the TL, without requiring classical pulses and ancillary qubits, which relaxes the difficulty of its implementation in experiment largely.
+Far different from the c-phase gate on two remote superconducting resonators constructed in Ref.\cite{Hua2} which is completed with three resonance steps between resonators and a qubit and can be extended to achieve the gate on two remote superconducting qubits by coupling them to the two remote resonators, respectively, we use a superconducting TL instead of the superconducting qubit as a quantum bus.
+Here, using the dark photons in TL to reduce the requirement of the quality factor of the TL allows the complex designation of a TL to link lots of remote circuit QEDs and the length of the TL (the distance between two remote superconducting qubits) can reach the scale of several meters.
 The fidelity of the present c-phase gate is beyond $99\%$ by using the numerical simulation with the feasible parameters.